South of France: UNESCO World Heritage Sites

 Tap above to jump to different sections of this tour

-This cycling trip will take you through all the best places Languedoc has to offer!
+This cycling trip is your one-stop-shop for the best sightseeing opportunities Languedoc has to offer!

-Your tour starts in Saint-Guilhem-le-Désert, a UNESCO world heritage site famous for its cloister and declared as one of the “Most beautiful villages of France.”
-From there, you will ride on the famous Santiago de Compostela pilgrimage route, cycling through vineyards and typical villages of the south of France.
-Don’t miss out on the world renowned Languedoc wines!
+Starting in Saint-Guilhem-le-Désert, a UNESCO World Heritage Site famous for its cloister and declared one of the 'Most Beautiful Villages in France', you'll ride onwards along the famous Santiago de Compostela pilgrimage route, cycling through verdant vineyards and charming villages typical of the landscape of Southern France.
+Don't forget to sample the celebrated Languedoc wines along the way!

 • Cathedral of Santiago de Compostela, Spain.
 Alexander Schimmeck@Unsplash